tulip-control/gr1c/README.rst

 =======

 This is free software released under the terms of the GNU General Public License, version 3.
-No warranty.
+There is no warranty; not even for merchantability or fitness for a particular purpose.
+See LICENSE.txt for copying conditions.